msayson/msayson.github.io/_posts/2016-10-20-supervised-learning.markdown

 4. Repeat steps 2-3 to generate k errors for each of the k possible validation sets.
 5. Average the k validation errors to produce a single value as the expected test error of the model.

 Training on millions of possible model parameters and selecting the one with the best cross-validation error will almost certainly give us an overfitted model that won't work as well on new data.
-A few models are likely to have lower error values just by chance, especially if our training examples are similar to one another.
+A few models out of the million are likely to have lower error values just by chance, especially if our training examples are similar to one another.

 However, as long as we only train a small number of likely models and our samples are well-distributed, the cross-validation process allows us to select the best model without too much bias towards any given set of our data.

 ### Caveats

-* Supervised learning is not magic.
+*Supervised learning is not magic.*

 If you have enough reliable data, you may be able to apply statistical methods and simplified models to make reasonable predictions of what other data will look like.